-The NSSO provides common business services to more than 40 wide-ranging public service organisations.
-It is staffed by civil servants who are fast becoming specialists in best-practice standards of business support services such as HR, pension administration, payroll and travel and expense processing.
-Due to the fact that the NSSO operates a single standard way of working, it is able to contribute to, and respond quickly to, the introduction of new policies, such as the recent paternity leave scheme, and introduce new e-HR initiatives such as e-probation and e-mobility that are currently under way.
+The NSSO provides common business services for more than 40 wide-ranging public service organisations.
+It is staffed by civil servants who are fast becoming specialists in best practice standards of business support services such as HR, pension administration, payroll and travel and expense processing.
+Due to the fact that the NSSO operates a single standard way of working, it is able to contribute to, and respond quickly to, the introduction of new policies, such as the recent paternity leave scheme, and introduce new e-HR initiatives such as e-probation and e-mobility that are under way.

 The rationale for setting up a separate statutory office is to provide clear accountability for shared services and to separate the shared services expertise, and strong customer and service culture, from the broad-ranging policy-making functions of the Department of Public Expenditure and Reform.
 However, once separated, the two organisations will continue to collaborate closely.
 The Bill makes clear that the NSSO will be accountable to the Oireachtas through the Oireachtas committees and, from a Government point of view, will continue to report directly to the Minister for Public Expenditure and Reform and that Department.

-Turning to the Bill itself, the legislation provides for the office to carry out business administrative functions on behalf of a public service body.
-The legislation will specify the chief executive of the NSSO as its Accounting Officer, and this has already been raised in committee and in the Lower House.
+Turning to the Bill, the legislation provides for the office to carry out business administrative functions on behalf of a public service body.
+The legislation will specify the chief executive of the NSSO as its Accounting Officer.
+This issue has been raised in committee and the Lower House.
 The chief executive will, as a result, be accountable to the Comptroller and Auditor General and, in turn, to the Committee of Public Accounts.
 The NSSO board, which will have an advisory remit, is also provided for in the legislation.

 I welcome Members' contributions.
 I apologise again for being slightly late.
-I thank Senator McDowell for coming to my rescue along with my officials and the usher.
+I thank Senator McDowell for coming to my rescue, with my officials and the usher.

-The Minister of State is still above ground in any event.
-Senator Horkan has seven minutes.
+The Minister of State is still above ground.

 We have no problem with the Minister of State being slightly late.
 We were slightly late coming from the previous debate.
-What would have been helpful is a copy of the Minister of State's speech.
-We usually get copies but we did not get them on this occasion.
+What would have been helpful was a copy of the Minister of State's speech.
+We usually receive copies, but we did not receive them on this occasion.
 It would have been helpful as he was articulating his points.
 I do not know where the copies are.
-In future, it would be helpful-----
+In the future it would be helpful-----

 I welcome the opportunity to speak in this debate.
 Fianna Fáil will support the Bill and the position that the office be put on a statutory basis.
 It makes sense.
-We have 31 local authorities and many other bodies all doing payroll.
-It would be much better if we could get this to work properly and get an organisation with the necessary expertise and the skill set, whether it be in ICT, pensions or payroll, if it is to deal with travel and subsistence claims, as the Minister of State mentioned.
-I am not sure whether we in the Seanad are involved with the system but it does make sense that we set it up.
+We have 31 local authorities and many other bodies with payroll functions.
+It would be much better if we could get this to work properly and have an organisation with the necessary expertise and the skill set, whether it be in ICT, pensions or payroll, if it is to deal with travel and subsistence claims, as the Minister of State mentioned.
+I am not sure whether we in the Seanad are involved with the system, but it does make sense that we set it up.

-Of course, there are concerns, some of which the Minister of State alluded to in his speech.
+Of course, there are concerns, to some of which the Minister of State alluded.
 We do not want a situation where the NSSO ends up like the HSE, that is, something that is not under ministerial control or that is passed off.
-The Minister of State said in his speech this would not be the case and that it would be accountable to Oireachtas committees and to Ministers and so on, and it is important it would be.
+The Minister of State said this would not be the case and that it would be accountable to Oireachtas committees and to Ministers and so on.
+It is important that it would be.

 It is also the setting up of another quango, for want of a better phrase.
 Fine Gael in 2011 announced the abolition of 145 of them and, if we look back at that list, we see most of them are still there, and quite a number more have been created.
 To be fair, as a party in government, perhaps Fine Gael has revised its view on that policy of culling all these quangos and making a fuss about how much more efficient it would be if they were all gone.

-I remember on one occasion the annual budgetary process taking place and my officials in the then Department of Justice, Equality and Law Reform were very pleased because they had managed to keep from the Department of Finance's keen observation - there was no Department of Public Expenditure and Reform at the time - that there was one less pay day in the year in question, so we got a very significant boost in regard to our payments budget.
-It occurred to me that these kinds of things are anomalies which should be tidied up.
+I remember on one occasion the annual budgetary process taking place and my officials in the then Department of Justice, Equality and Law Reform were very pleased because they had managed to keep from the Department of Finance's keen observation - there was no Department of Public Expenditure and Reform at the time - that there was one less pay day in the year in question such that we got a very significant boost in our payments budget.
+It occurred to me that these kinds of things were anomalies which should be tidied up.

 The second point is that, on the HR side, it should be the case that semi-State and State bodies which have considerable HR aspects to them should have shared services, in so far as these things can be standardised and shared.
 There are many academic institutions, local authorities and semi-State bodies which are replicating the same functions and, while I do not want to attack anyone's area of business, they are also hiring in IT consultants to work out small solutions for smallish operations at huge expense to the management.
 It makes sense that there should be a single body doing all of these things.

-For those reasons, I completely support the legislation.
+For these reasons, I completely support the legislation.
 I hope the National Shared Services Office has every success in doing the valuable work it is doing.

 I welcome the Minister of State and wish him well.
-I have no doubt he will do a great job in regard to his new post of responsibility.
+I have no doubt that he will do a great job in his new post of responsibility.

 All in all, I welcome the Bill.
 I will have further questions on Committee Stage.

-I thank the Minister for coming to the House.
-The shared services office, once established, will have significant power in issuing public procurement contracts.
+I thank the Minister of State for coming to the House.
+The National Shared Services Office, once established, will have significant power in issuing public procurement contracts.
 It is vital that those who spend public funds, in whatever manner, are answerable to the Oireachtas, not just the Minister.
 Public trust in public institutions is at an all-time low.
-Either we recognise this and work to build it up again or we abdicate our responsibilities as legislators and feed the apathy.
+Either we recognise this and work to build it up again or we abdicate our responsibilities, as legislators, and feed the apathy.